githwxi/ATS-Xanadu/docgen/TEMPTORY/TBP-intro.md

 # Template-Based Programming

-The notion of *late-binding* is prevalent in programming langauge design.
+The notion of *late-binding* is prevalent in programming language design and implementation.
 For instance, linking the name of a function to the actual code implementing the function can be seen as a form of late-binding (at link-time).
 More conspicuously, method dispatching in object-oriented programming (OOP) is also a well-known form of late-binding (at run-time).
 As a form of late-binding at compile-time, one can think of overloading supported by type classes in Haskell.

 Template-Based Programming (TBP) advocates the use of (function) templates in place of functions, which can be regarded as a form of